Rancho2002/Coding-Problems-Solution/README.md

 # Evaluate Pass or Fail In PCM

 In this code, total marks & marks in PCM is taken from user.
 If user get 33% or above in each subject and also 40% or above in total, he/she passed the exam else he/she failed the exam.

+# Problem 2
+# Sum & Average With Pointers

+In this Problem, two integers are taken from user and user get sum and Average at a time as an output.